devlinnmanuel/event-ticket-sales-app/README.md

 ```
 **3. Setup MySQL Database**

 Make sure MySQL installed and running.
 The application will automatically attempt to create the required database and tables when it first connects.
-Then, adjust the MySQL credentials in the Python code if necessary:
+Then, adjust the MySQL credentials in the the python code (```bash sql.py```) if necessary:
 ```bash
 mysql.connector.connect(
     host="localhost",